ian-p-mcpherson/thematic-random-starts/README.md

 # Thematic Random Starts - A Noita Mod
 A collection of starting loadouts that aim to be somewhat balanced with one another.
 This mod's goal is to make the first five to ten minutes of the game a fresh experience as many of the loadouts have a certain playstyle in mind.

-There are currently 32 curated starting loadouts, and one of which will be given to the player at random when starting a new game.
+There are currently 50 curated starting loadouts, and one of which will be given to the player at random when starting a new game.

 A loadout consists of one perk, one or two thematic wands, an appropriate potion or two, and a snazzy robe color scheme to tie it all together.

 An ingame options menu can be accessed to customize your experience at "Options > Mod settings > Thematic Random Starts".
+(Try 'Robes only mode' if you only want to look cool!)

 Please leave comments, ideas, or balance suggestions in the discussion tab in the steam workshop via the link below.